Can You Do the RIIWHS204D Working at Heights Course Online?

 If a work environment requires employees to work at heights, the employer is responsible for providing necessary training to reduce the risk of injury.
 Workers need to know how to take the right precautions for preventing accidents and reducing the chance of severe injury from falls.

-The RIIWHS204D is a requirement and failure to meet this requirement may result in fines and penalties for the employer.
+The RIIWHS204D is recommended best practice and failure to meet this may result in fines and penalties for the employer.
 If you want to meet the requirements of the Work Health and Safety Act 2011, you should find out how to complete the necessary training.

 What Is the Training Requirement for the RIIWHS204D?